vikchupak/Ansible/notes/become.md

 ---

+- **The playbook runs as ssh user by default**
-- Use `become: true` WITHOUT `become_user` to escalate to root privileges.
+- `become: true` WITHOUT `become_user` always switches to root.
 If set at the play level, it applies to all tasks in that play
-- **The playbook runs as ssh user by default**
 - By using `become_user`, you ensure that the playbook runs as the specified user_name